 Unlike a sole proprietorship (and as the name suggests) an LLC offers liability protection to its owner(s).
 So your personal assets will be protected if your business ever gets sued or goes into debt.

 Having an LLC also makes you eligible to access things like business credit or business loans because you’ll have a more formal business entity.
 So make sure you start building a credit profile that can be completely detached from your personal credit history.
-That will create opportunities to grow quicker.
+That will create opportunities to grow much faster.

 Of course, there are some disadvantages to setting up an LLC.
 An LLC is more expensive than a sole proprietorship.
 You’ll need to file the necessary paperwork with your state, create things like operating agreements and pay annual fees.
 Get help with all that paperwork when you use IncFile (it’s much cheaper than LegalZoom 🙌)